Raak Chartres Red Glass Wall Lamp

-Materials: Metal frame.
-Broken glass on reinforced glass.
+Materials: White painted metal (iron) frame.
+Coloured broken glass on reinforced glass, mainly red coloured glass.
 Bakelite socket.

 Height: 34 cm / 13.38”